Causal Explanations for Image Classifiers: Introduction

 \section{Introduction}

 Neural networks (NNs) are now a primary building block of many computer vision systems.
-NNs are complex non-linear functions with algorithmically generated (and not engineered) coefficients.
-In contrast to traditionally engineered image processing pipelines it is difficult to retrace how the pixel data are interpreted by the layers of the network.
+NNs are complex non-linear functions with algorithmically generated coefficients.
+In contrast to traditionally engineered image processing pipelines, it is difficult to retrace how the pixel data are interpreted by the layers of the network.
 Moreover, in many application areas, in particular healthcare, the networks are proprietary, making the analysis of the internal layers impossible.
-This ``black box" nature of neural networks creates demand for techniques that explain why a particular input yields the output that is observed without understanding the model's parameters and their influence on the output.
+The ``black box" nature of neural networks creates demand for e\underline{X}plainable \underline{AI} (\xai) techniques that show why a particular input yields the observed output without understanding the model's parameters and their influence on that output.

 An explanation of an output of an automated procedure is essential in many areas, including verification, planning, diagnosis and the like.
-A good explanation can increase a user's confidence in the result.
+An informative explanation may alter a user's confidence in the result.
 Explanations are also useful for determining whether there is a fault in the automated procedure: if the explanation does not make sense, it may indicate that the procedure is faulty.
-It is less clear how to define what a \emph{good} explanation is.
-There have been a number of definitions of explanations over the years in various domains of computer science~\cite{CH97,Gar88,Pea88}, philosophy~\cite{Hem65} and statistics~\cite{Sal89}.
+As argued by~\citet{bhusalface}, it is important to recognize that a ``good'' explanation should reveal what information a model is using to make its decision, even if that information is not intuitive to a human.

+There have been a number of definitions of explanations over the years in various domains of computer science~\citep{CH97,Gar88,Pea88}, philosophy~\citep{Hem65} and statistics~\citep{Sal89}.
 Black-box explanations for the results of image classifiers are typically based on or are given in the form of a \emph{ranking} of the pixels, which is a numerical measure of importance: the higher the score, the more important the pixel is for the NN's classification outcome.
 Often these rankings are presented in a form of a \emph{heat map}, with higher scores corresponding to hotter areas.
-A user-friendly explanation can then be a subset of highest-ranked pixels that is sufficient for the original classification outcome.